filecc/html-css-boolando/README.md

 Students should be able to:

 - View the optimal layout for the website using CSS Flexbox and Position (Absolute and Relative)
-- Set up the hover state on the products card
+- Set up the hover state on the products card (change of the image and color on the heart icon)

 ### Screenshot
 Below is how the page should looks like